oszkarurban/l95-minimalpair/README.md

 ## Experiment Types
 The dataset is categorized into four distinct experiment types, each testing the robustness of the inversion rule under increasing syntactic conditions:

-1. **Bare**: The fundamental contrast between grammatical and ungrammatical negation.
+1. **Bare**: The grammatical and ungrammatical examples in isolation.
-2. **Context**: Minimal pairs within a sentence to provide natural language grounding.
+2. **Context**: The grammatical and ungrammatical examples within a sentence to provide natural language grounding.
-3. **Intervener**: Tests whether an adverbial element placed between the negation marker and the preverb-verb construction affects the inversion.
+3. **Intervener**: Tests whether an adverbial intervener placed between the negation marker and the preverb-verb construction affects the inversion.
-4. **Intervener 2**: A expansion of Intervener using a second adverbial intervener.
+4. **Intervener 2**: An expansion of Intervener using a second adverbial intervener.

 ---